Maithil Brahmin: History

-Some of the dynastic families of the Mithila region, such as the Karnat dynasty (Nepal), Oiniwar Dynasty (India) and Khandwal Dynasty (India) (Raj Darbhanga), were Maithil Brahmins and were noted for their patronage of Maithil culture.
+Some of the dynastic families of the Mithila region, such as the Oiniwar dynasty and Khandwal dynasty (Raj Darbhanga), were Maithil Brahmins and were noted for their patronage of Maithil culture.

-In the 1960s and 1970s, the Maithil Brahmins became politically significant in Nepal and Bihar.
-Durgananda Jha, Parmananda Jha, Binodanand Jha and Lalit Narayan Mishra emerged as prominent political leaders of the community.
+In the 1960s and 1970s, the Maithil Brahmins became politically significant in Bihar.
+Binodanand Jha and Lalit Narayan Mishra emerged as prominent political leaders of the community.
 Under the Chief Ministry of Jagannath Mishra, many Maithil Brahmins assumed important political positions in Bihar.

 Divisions

-According to the Vedic Samhita, Maithil Brahmins are divided into the Vajasaneyi(Yajurvedic) and the Chandogya(Samavedic) and each group is strictly exogamous.
-They are also further classified by four main categories, the Srotriyas(Soit), the Yogyas(Bhalmanush), the Painjas and the Jaiwars.
-They are all expected to be morganatic(anuloma) however these days this is no longer enforced strictly.
+According to the Vedic Samhita, Maithil Brahmins are divided into the Vajasaneyi (Yajurvedic) and the Chandogya(Samavedic) and each group is strictly exogamous.
+They are also further classified by four main categories, the Srotriyas (Soit), the Yogyas (Bhalmanush), the Painjas and the Jaiwars.
+They are all expected to be morganatic (anuloma) however these days this is no longer enforced strictly.
 They are also divided into various Mools or Clan's name.
 And every mool is further divided into upamool or sub clans.
-It is similar like garh and goti of Baiga tribe, Graamam and Griham of Nambudiri Brahmins, yek salai of Meitei People and Hala and Mukun of Jurchen People.
-They have many Aaspad or Surnames like Jha, Rai, Mishra, Sharma, Thakur, Vats, Choudhary, Pathak, Kunwar, Singh etc.